LukasMurdock/LukasMurdock.github.io/_posts/2021-03-23-first-nextjs-app.md

 A Next app is a framework based on React to build Node.js server-side applications.
 This brings the advantages of React in building user interfaces alongside page to page navigation.
 It also enables server-side rendering so page content can be rendered on a server instead of the users browser.
 Hence “server-side”.

+In looking back on building this application I can *feel* the shift from a [front-of-the-front-end developer](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/) to a front end developer.